 As a general rule, in a PPP project risk is distributed between the partners according to the participation in the investment.
-But as the public partner has no or little possibility to influence the private partner's decisions, this could pose some serious risks to the public side.
+But as the public partner has no or little possibility to influence the private partner's (or in case a SPV in the joint venture is created) decisions, this could pose some serious risks to the public side.
 Depending also on national regulations, maximum care must be taken in excluding the possibility of operating debts to be claimed from the public partner.
 Other risks, that have to be dealt with, are:

 - Risk of losing property rights limitations on how the private partner can exercise property on the network must be set; - Risk of covering financial operating costs has to be defined in the PPP contract; - The private partner can go bankrupt.
-Special care must be given to (depends on national regulation) the procedures on how the concession for running the network will be re-assigned and what happens with the rights of the initial private partner (the rights of the private partner are considered immaterial assets).
+Special care must be given to (depends on national regulation) the procedures on how the concession for running the network will be reassigned and what happens with the rights of the initial private partner (the rights of the private partner are considered immaterial assets).